Miracle FrequenciesMiracle Frequencies

 Best Practices for Listening to Sleep Frequencies

 Finding the right frequency is personal, but starting with popular ones like 432 Hz or 528 Hz can be beneficial.
-These tones are known for their calming and healing effects.
-You might want to try listening to 432 Hz Pregnancy Music, especially if you're expecting, as it’s believed to promote relaxation and reduce stress.
-Here’s a simple way to incorporate these frequencies into your bedtime routine:
+Here's a simple way to incorporate these frequencies into your bedtime routine:

 1. Lie down comfortably in your bed.